yrkhalil/SPIBACK/README.md

 Scipy and Matplotlib are also needed

-## Dependencies

-pip install torch agama torchdiffeq scipy matplotlib

 # Basic usage

 Simply download the files and run them in a single folder on a Jupyter lab or Jupyter notebook interface.
 Run all the cells of the spiback_minimalversion_run.ipynb Notebook to display the plots properly.
 This is a Python3 notebook, which needs Python 3.10 or above.

 You can set the model parameters as you wish in spiback_minimalversion_run.ipynb

 One important parameter is bins_model.
-This is set by default to 16+1.
-Running with 32+1 or 64+1 will give much better resolution but significantly increase the computation time.
+This is set by default to 32+1 taking about 2 hours to complete.
+A value of 16+1 can be used for quick tests.
+A value of 64+1 will give a much better resolution, equivalent to that used to plot the data, but will significantly increase the computation time.

 Currently only a minimal version of the code is available for quick computations.
 A fuller version will be provided soon.